 Investment: RM100 million+ in national infrastructure

-By 2030, blockchain could underpin much of the nation’s financial systems, trade networks, and data governance.
-According to MDEC’s 2024 Digital Economy Outlook, blockchain-enabled industries may contribute 8–10% of GDP by the end of the decade.
-That’s a powerful signal for investors and developers planning long-term strategies.
+By 2030, blockchain could support much of the nation's financial systems, trade networks, and data governance.
+According to MDEC's 2024 Digital Economy Outlook, blockchain‑enabled industries may add 8–10% of GDP by the end of the decade.
+That is a powerful signal for investors and developers planning long‑term strategies.

-Experts at BeInCrypto predict over 300 active blockchain startups by 2030, supported by tokenization, DeFi, and AI integration.
-Attending Malaysia Blockchain Week 2025 will give you direct access to these emerging trends and investment opportunities.
+Experts at BeInCrypto predict over 300 active blockchain startups by 2030.
+Tokenization, DeFi, and AI integration will support them.
+Attending Malaysia Blockchain Week 2025 will give you direct access to these new trends and investment opportunities.

 Forecast Period: 2025–2030